cpiod/HellpediaCE/README.md

 # HellpediaCE (Community Edition)

+**This mod contains a lot of spoilers for Jupiter Hell!**

 This Jupiter Hell mod replaces the "help" section with some cheatsheets on:
-- the branches in the moons, their mechanisms, their perks and rewards
+- the branches in Callisto, Europa and Io, their mechanisms, their perks and rewards
 - the paths in the Purgatory to get the uniques
-- the three Cathedral wishes
+- the three Dark Cathedral wishes
-- the perk obtainable from mod packs through Whizkid
+- the perks you can get from mod packs through Whizkid

-**This mod contains a lot of spoilers for Jupiter Hell!**

-You can access HellpediaCE from the main menu and from the in-game menu.
+You can access HellpediaCE from the main menu and the in-game menu.
+The mod will only work if you use the English language!

 ## How to install